 A continuation of CHEM 120.
 Topics include solutions, acid-base and redox equilibria, thermodynamics, kinetics, pH, buffers, solubility product, complex ions, thermodynamics, electrochemistry, biochemistry and nuclear chemistry.
-CSU, UC

-CHEM 199 Independent Study in Chemistry 54-162 hours lab; 54-162 hours total
+CHEM 199 Independent Study in Chemistry

 Prerequisite: Submission of a written proposal to be reviewed and approved by two regular chemistry faculty This course provides students the opportunity to study an area of special interest in chemistry.
 Projects include: developing a chemical analysis procedure, preparation of a computer project involving a chemical systems emulation or problem-solving technique, research paper on a topic of chemical interest, development of problem-solving skills.
 Pass/No Pass grading.
-CSU